NativeScript/docs-v7/ui/theme.md

 ## Color Schemes

-The NativeScript core theme includes color schemes, light and dark.
+The NativeScript core theme includes two color schemes, light and dark.
 The theme install process places the following line of code at the top of your app’s `app.css` file, which includes all the necessary CSS rules to make the light color scheme work.

 ``` CSS
 @import '~/css/core.light.css';